pockethost/pockethost/packages/dashboard/src/routes/(static)/docs/pricing-ethos/+page.md

 **Unlimited Doesn't Mean Infinite**

-While we offer unlimited projects, storage, bandwidth, and CPU, all usage is subject to our [Fair Use Policy](/terms):
+While we offer ample limits for projects, storage, bandwidth, and CPU, all usage is subject to our [Fair Use Policy](/terms):

 - **Fair Use Basis**: Use resources similarly to the average active app on our platform.
 - **Resource Management**: Your app scales up or down based on its needs.